 As a young outside hitter in high school, I used to think my powerful spikes were the star of the show.
 It wasn’t until our coach paired me with an exceptional setter during the Twin Cities Volleyball Classic that I truly understood the magic of a perfect set.
+Jake with his skills in setting the ball, changed my perception, for good.

 Whether you’re new to volleyball or looking to deepen your understanding of the game, this guide will unravel the mysteries of setting and show you why it’s the heartbeat of any successful volleyball team.

-What do Setters do in Volleyball?
+What is a Set in Volleyball?

 Ever found yourself watching a volleyball game and wondered, “Why did they do that?”
 Ah, we all have been there.
 It’s even more confusing when you hear terms like setting.
 You may end up asking simple questions like “What is setting in volleyball?”